carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 Now, configuration settings of scanpy should be performed.
 Verbosity is an attribute for management of warning messages.
-The second line is used for creating a log file and the thord line is for general settings of the graph.
+The second line is used for creating a log file and the thهrd line is the method for general settings of the graph.